nhs-r-community/FunnelPlotR/cran-comments.md

 NOTES on win-builder and r-hub about possibly invalid links.
 These refer to DOIs in references in the vignette.
 I've manually tested all links and they are valid.

+Further note on win-builder and some r-hub builds about a CRAN reference not being in canonical form.
+This has been changed to use https as suggested.

 ## Downstream dependencies